mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        .. note::

           You cannot enable cloud provider snapshots for :doc:`Global Clusters </global-clusters>`.

+          You *must* set this to ``true`` for NVMe clusters.

    * - ``providerSettings``
      - document
      - Required
      - Configuration for the provisioned servers on which MongoDB runs.
        The available options are specific to the cloud service provider.

    * - | ``providerSettings``